Meetha22003992/FindMaximum/README.md

 # Find the maximum of a list of numbers
 ## Aim:
-To write a program to find the maximum of a list of numbers.
+To write a python program to find the maximum of a list of numbers.
 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner